• Home

 How Much Will It Cost?

-Our Debt Recovery Service and our Insolvency Law Service are based upon a fixed fee pricing structure and this document must be read in conjunction with our Price List and our Terms & Conditions of Business.
+Our Debt Recovery Service and our Insolvency Law Service are based upon a fixed fee pricing structure and this document must be read in conjunction with our Price List, our Client Care Information Sheet and our Terms & Conditions of Business.
 Our Commercial Dispute Resolution Service is based upon the prevailing hourly rate of the lawyer and/or fee earner that undertakes the work.
 As every dispute is different, it is very difficult to provide an estimate of the total costs you are likely to incur in dealing with your case.
-However, you should take steps to budget for costs that may amount to a minimum of 50% of the aggregate financial value of the dispute you have become involved in.
+However, you should take steps to budget for costs that may amount to a minimum of 50% to 100% of the aggregate financial value of the dispute.
+The costs you incur may be higher than usual if your case is particularly complex and/or takes a long time to reach a conclusion and/or if your opponent is difficult and/or unreasonable.
+This is common in cases where an opponent does not have legal representation and is acting as a litigant in person.

 Recovery Of Costs & Liability For Costs